-Good relations with citizens
+Good Relations with Citizens

 During blasting operations, all activities are carefully monitored and executed by highly qualified personnel who calibrate the charges to reduce vibrations and drop in air pressure.
 Our personnel take great care in ensuring that our operations are barely noticeable to our neighbors.
-Moreover, seismographs distributed around the earth area measure vibrations.
-This allows continuous adjustments to limit vibrations following from blasting operations.
+Moreover, seismographs distributed around the area measure vibrations.
+This allows continuous adjustments to limit vibrations resulting from blasting operations.
 Blasting times, which occur between 7 a.m. and 5 p.m., are well-known by the local residents.

 Beauport Citizens Relations Committee